KyleMcMaster/kmcmaster-dev/content/2021-year-in-review.md

 ## Github Contributions

-Last year my overall number of contributions for 2021 were lower than 2020, I'm still proud of the activity I accomplished last year.
+Last year my overall number of contributions for 2021 were lower than 2020, but I'm still proud of the activity I accomplished.
 I actively maintained my primary side project and reference application [payroll-processor](https://github.com/KyleMcMaster/payroll-processor) and saw consistent growth on the number of stars on that project.
 I can't believe it has over 50 now!
 Some of my favorite highlights for that project were upgrading it to Angular 13, .NET 6, and Azure Functions v4.

 ![KyleMcMaster's 2021 GitHubWrap](../assets/images/2021_gh_wrap_og_image.png)